 Virtual Patient Learning (VPL): The Future of Problem-Based Learning (PBL)

 H. Hamdy, A. Al-Moslih, G. Tavarnesi, A. Laus.
 ICME2018

-This article discusses how a simulation-led training can help students to conduct the medical interview and lead the patient to optimal behavior.
+This article discusses how a simulation-led training can help students conduct the medical interviews and lead patients to optimal behavior.

 Learning with Virtual Patients in Medical Education